djacidfx/aos-AVP/faq/faq.md

 ## Nova Video Player can’t find information on some of my videos, I’d like to add them manually.

-Nova Video Player supports NFO file description format that follows the [Kodi specification](http://kodi.wiki/view/NFO_files/Movies).Advanced users can manually create them or use a dedicated tool for this task.
+Nova Video Player supports NFO file description format that follows the [Kodi specification](https://kodi.wiki/view/NFO_files/Movies).Advanced users can manually create them or use a dedicated tool for this task.
 More details are available [here](https://github.com/nova-video-player/aos-AVP/wiki/NFO-files).
 Note that Nova only supports The Movie Database identifiers (tmdbid).

 ## What type of subtitles are supported?

-SRT, SUB subtitles are supported.
+SRT, SUB, VOBSUB, PGS subtitles are supported.
 SSA support is rudimentary.
-PGS subs are not yet supported.

 ## Blue screen starting nova.

 If you get an empty blue screen at application start, just reboot your device to get in a sane state.

-## Resume points not working.
+## Resume points are not working.

 Please check if you have enabled private mode which prevents resume points to be recorded.

-## What are the different play modes.

-Nova is able to play video files sequentially by choosing a play mode.
-This option is selectable when playing the video in one of the accessible menus.
-The various available play modes are:

-* Single (default one): play a single video and then stop;
-* Folder: play all the files sequentially in the folder of the file that initiated the playback and stop at after the last one has been played;
-* Repeat single: repeat in loop the video played;
-* Repeat folder: play all the files sequentially in the folder of the file that initiated the playback, and repeat this process in loop;
-* Binge watching: play TV show episodes sequentially even if they are not located in the same folder and stop at the last one of the last season available.
+## Is this possible to synchronize video resume points between devices?

+On network shares with writeable access, after playing a video e.g. `video.mkv`, nova saves a `.video.mkv.archos.resume.xml` file containing the resume point.
+This file is recognized between devices accessing the same network share.

+Another method is to use [Trakt](https://trakt.tv/) live scrobling feature.
+Do register to trakt via your PC using email address and then sign in in nova settings.
+Note that only the last 100 played entries are synced from trakt to reduce network overhead.

 ## Trakt complains about no Internet connection.